 public institutions, such as courts in the case of a legitimate interest of the trustee in legal proceedings brought by an administrator against the data subject,

 supplier of products and services,

-VIII.
+VII.
 Method of personal data processing and protection

 Processing of personal data is performed by the administrator or the processor based on administrator's instructions.
 The processing is carried out at the headquarters of the administrator by individual authorized employees of the administrator, processor at the place of its registered office.
 The data processing is done by means of computer based electronic records, and manually to personal data in paper form, with all the security policies for managing and processing your personal information.
 For this purpose, the administrator has adopted technical and organizational measures to ensure the protection of personal data, in particular measures to prevent unauthorized or accidental access to personal data, alteration, destruction or loss, unauthorized transmission, unauthorized processing, and other misuse of personal data.
 All entities to which personal data may be made available respect the privacy rights of data protection entities and are required to comply with applicable privacy laws.

-IX.
+VIII.
 Real-time data processing

 Personal data will be processed during negotiations for the conclusion of a contract between the data administrator and the data subject, as well as for the duration of the contractual relationship or for a period specified in the consent given by the data subject, according to the following rules:

 In the case of a contract being concluded, personal data will be processed and stored for the next 36 months in the event of a dispute concerning the relationship between the administrator and the data subject, in order to protect the legitimate interests of the administrator.